 NRR anticipates that recipients will review the information for applicability to their facilities and consider taking actions, as appropriate, to avoid similar issues.
-Research was also conducted on the transportability of coating chips in containment pool environments, and on the effect of ingested debris on downstream valve performance.
-Draft test reports have been issued for these items; final issuance is expected in FY07.
+Research was also conducted and documented on the transportability of coating chips in containment pool environments, and on the effect of ingested debris on downstream valve performance.